Skip to main content

 Once you've added your product catalog, you can start drafting the advice.
 Here you will learn the basics.

-Anniek Veltman avatar
+Anniek van Vulpen avatar

-Written by Anniek Veltman
+Written by Anniek van Vulpen

-Updated over a week ago
+Updated over a month ago

-1. The Basics of Matching in Aiden
+1. The basics of Matching in Aiden

 Aiden's recommendations algorithm is based on scoring and weighing each individual product in your catalog.
 The score of each product is determined by you when you link the products to the responses.